tmlbl/dotman/README.md

 dotman
 ======

-A simple bash script for managing dotfiles.
+A simple bash script for managing dotfile repositories.

 ### The Problem
 I have configuration files in different locations on my machine, and I want to keep up-to-date copies of them together in a git repository, while keeping them in their existing locations as well.